 The PhD programme in New Zealand universities is similar to the UK model (rather than the US model).
 A PhD is based entirely on research leading to the writing of a thesis.
 The minimum completion time (for full time PhD study) is two and a half years.

 To be accepted as a PhD student in the department of Information Science you would normally need to have a 1st class or upper 2nd class honours degree in the field (or a related field) or a Masters degree.
 You must also have evidence of prior research experience.
 This may be satisfied by the completion of a substantial undergraduate research project, a masters thesis, or publication of academic papers.

-Information about the PhD application procedure, and the application form, are available here.
-You will need to attach a research proposal to your application, but we can change that when your application arrives after consultation with you (or we could discuss it in advance - mail us at firstname.lastname@example.org).
+You will need to attach a research proposal to your application, but we can change that when your application arrives after consultation with you (or we could discuss it in advance - email firstname.lastname@example.org.

 Most international students must arrange for medical and travel insurance to cover their entire period of study in New Zealand.

 From 2006, dependents of Doctor of Philosophy (PhD) students have been eligible to be treated as New Zealand domestic students for the purposes of fee payment at primary (approximately 5 - 12 years of age) and secondary (approximately 13 - 18 years of age) schools.
 However, if this is likely to be a significant factor in choosing to come here, please check with your local NZ immigration office to ensure that this policy has not changed.